 “I didn’t realize that, because a lot of the kids had nothing, a lot of the supplies were leaving every day,” she says.

 Eventually, Sleeper made her way to Teachers College, where the program in Curriculum & Teaching, with its emphasis on how social, economic and emotional factors shape learning, gave her a deeper understanding of the “whole child.”
 Since earning her degree, Sleeper has generously contributed to the TC Fund and the Teachers College Community School, while also creating the Carole L. Sleeper Endowed Scholarship, which supports Curriculum & Teaching students committed to working in public schools.
+And now her newest gift supports students who seek to improve schooling by changing education policy.

 “I’m hoping that others with passion and youth will be inspired to change the system,” Sleeper says.
 “One of the issues I’d like to see resolved is the cost of education to become a teacher or to earn an education doctorate.
 I know people who have chosen other schools over TC for the same reason I chose Susquehanna University – cost.”